How To Implement Adaptive Learning in 3 Easy Steps

-Targeted training trends such as personalization and adaptive learning were already demonstrating their value in eLearning circles before the COVID-19 pandemic.
-Now adaptive learning is more important than ever because it can function like a personal coach—empowering remote workers even when their managers can't be nearby.
+Targeted training trends such as personalization and adaptive learning are more valuable than ever in our increasingly remote workforce.
+Like a personal coach, adaptive learning empowers remote workers with a sense of ownership when their managers can't be nearby.

 What is adaptive learning?